AlexR44/Quantitative-Fundamental-Analysis/Report.md

 ![](IMAGES/AYA%20and%20SIL%20PCFS.png)

 Howevere, it was is noted that if a correlation between the change in CF/S and change in stock price is evaluated, the results are much poorer (see below).
-This comes as a result of the lag that is observed between the time a stick price change begins, and the subsequent change in cashflow.
+This comes as a result of the lag that is observed between the time a stock price change begins, and the subsequent change in cashflow.

 ![](IMAGES/AYA%20and%20SIL%20delta%20PCFS.png)

 ![](IMAGES/AYA%20and%20SIL%20delta%20PCFS%20scatter.png)

 ## Conclusions
-Based on the ranking system established, the two junior companies MAG silver and Aya Gold & Silver are considered as the top performers of the group, followed by PAAS, AYA, and Barrick.
+Based on the ranking system established, the two junior companies MAG silver and SIL are considered as the top performers of the group, followed by PAAS, AYA, and Barrick.

 It is noted that MAG and SIL have recently begun their production stage, and as such have growth potential, as seen in their income statements.
 Furthermore, their stocks are currently undervalued based on the PCFS assessment performed above.